-- The productive conformist is active in society in positive ways; he/she shows a positive acceptance of prevailing norms, as well as trust in the adults.
-He/she is ready to maintain and develop the societal goods and is further disciplined, helpful, sober, industrious and ready to contribute. - The productive rebel or activist rejects society but contributes to the ideal of a new society; he/she shows a lively idealism and proceeds to action, protest and demonstration. - The consumptive conformist forms the largest part of youth, the "silent majority" which conforms to the norms of the society.
+- The productive conformist is active in society in positive ways; he shows a positive acceptance of prevailing norms as well as trust in the adults.
+He is ready to maintain and develop the societal goods and is further disciplined, helpful, sober, industrious and ready to contribute. - The productive rebel or activist rejects society but contributes to the ideal of a new society; he shows a lively idealism and proceeds to action, protest and demonstration. - The consumptive conformist forms the largest part of youth, the "silent majority" that conforms to the norms of the society.
 This type of youth experiences a neutral relationship to adults.
-He/she is not moved by ideals or problems (passive and social apathy).
-He/she is matter of fact directed to consumption and proceeds undisturbed with enjoying the high prosperity of society. - The consumptive rebel rejects society and its norms but posits nothing in their place.
-He/she rebels against and despises society, and escapes into consumption, e.g., the Hippie and the drug addict.44
+He is not moved by ideals or problems (passive and social apathy).
+He is matter-of-factly directed to consumption and proceeds undisturbed with enjoying the high prosperity of society. - The consumptive rebel rejects society and its norms but posits nothing in their place.
+He rebels against and despises society and escapes into consumption, e.g., the Hippie and the drug addict.44

-Each individual youth experiences his/her youth in his/her own, unique, personal way, and is a member of various youth groups which, to a greater or lesser degree, are antagonistic toward or critical of each other and society.
-"The youth" is not a social grouping which forms a unity in itself, and "the youth," thus, must not be viewed in a superficial, misleading and denunciatory ways as a uniform and inferior group in society.
+Each individual youth experiences his youth in his own, unique, personal manner and is a member of various youth groups that to a greater or lesser degree are antagonistic toward or critical of each other and society.
+"The youth" is not a social grouping that forms a unity in itself and "the youth" thus must not be viewed in a superficial, misleading and denunciatory ways as a uniform and inferior group in society.
 The time of youth is a living and experiencing period within which large individual differences appear.
 "The youth" is neither good nor bad.